 - The textbooks will be supplemented with additional notes and readings.

 Graduate and undergraduate students will be expected to perform at the graduate level and will be evaluated equally.
-All students will be evaluated by regular homework assignments, exams, and a final project.
+All students will be evaluated by regular homework assignments, quizzes, and exams.
 The final grade will be allocated to the different components as follows:

 Homework: 30%.
 There are roughly weekly homework assignments (about 8 total).
 Homework problems include both mathematical derivations and proofs as well as more applied problems that involve writing code and working with real or synthetic data sets.